 - Enough of this: Eivor tells Sigurd that you have a promise to keep and that they will split up after a while

 - Punch Sigurd: Sigurd will call you out for behaving like Odin, but he does not have Odin’s wisdom.
 The duo will split up after a while.

-Punching either or both Basim and Sigurd will lower your loyalty rating with Sigurd, so if you care about Sigurd in the end, I would advise against these two choices but for what’s it worth it I totally punched Basim because he was the one manipulating Sigurd.
+Punching either or both Basim and Sigurd will lower your loyalty rating with Sigurd.
+So, if you care about Sigurd in the end, I would advise against these two choices but for what it’s worth, I totally punched Basim because he was the one manipulating Sigurd.

 i.
 King Killer Choice

 During the end of the King Killer arc, Ivarr will reveal that he was the one behind Ceolbert’s death.
 After defeating Ivarr, you will have to decide Ivarr’s fate.